 This coffee ice cream recipe is made with whole ingredients and is much better for you than the store-bought stuff or even the iced coffee from your favorite barista, which is usually very low in nutrients and high in sugar and unhealthy fats.

-Making ice cream at home is super easy, even if you don’t have an ice cream maker.
-Any food processor or heavy duty blender will do.
+Now, making ice cream at home is super easy even if you don’t have an ice cream maker.
+Any food processor or heavy-duty blender will do.
 Just combine all the ingredients and blend well until you reach the desired consistency, and then freeze.

 Never made ice cream at home before?
 Follow a few easy steps and make my healthy Coffee Ice Cream today!

 You can make pretty much any dessert healthy by sticking to one simple rule.
 Are you ready?
 Ok, so the secret is to… keep it short and simple.
 Yes, it’s that easy.